Amrinder Singh Raja Warring: MLA: Third term

-MP: first term
+MP: First term

 In June, Warring won the 2024 Indian general election from Ludhiana Lok Sabha constituency and was elected as a Member of Parliament, Lok Sabha by defeating his nearest competitor, Ravneet Singh Bittu of the Bharatiya Janata Party by a margin of 20,942 votes.

 Family

 Born to Kuldeep Singh and Malkeet Kaur, he lost his parents when he was still a child, and was brought up by his maternal uncles.
 He is married to Amrita Singh, and he has a son and a daughter.
 She is a INC candidate in the upcoming state by-polls.
 He was earlier known as Raja Sotha, with Sotha being the name of his maternal village.
 Later, he began using the name of his paternal village called Warring.

-Corruption charges in Bus Body Building Scam

-In June 2022, the Shiromani Akali Dal (SAD) demanded a CBI probe, claiming Raja Warring, while serving as Punjab’s Transport Minister, caused heavy losses to the state by awarding overpriced bus body construction contracts.
-RTI responses suggested that instead of procuring bus bodies locally for ₹8.20–8.40 lakh, contracts were given to a Jaipur-based firm at ₹11.98 lakh per bus, involving a total of 840 buses.
-This allegedly caused a loss of approximately ₹4 lakh per bus, plus an additional ₹1.51 crore in transportation costs and ₹18 crore in taxes a cumulative estimated loss of around ₹60 crore.

-According to reports from the Rozana spokesman, the Vigilance Bureau initiated a probe into Raja Warring’s tenure.
-It flagged irregularities such as issuing numerous route permits to private operators and associates.
-The Bureau questioned why local bus body fitting—typically costing ₹4–7 lakh—was bypassed in favor of the much higher ₹11.98 lakh per body contracts.
-This was estimated to have caused a loss of around ₹100 crore to the Punjab Transport Department.